 Intermediaries are used when a defendant needs help to understand what is being said in court.
-If a defendant gives evidence, intermediaries are also used to make sure that everyone in court understands what D is saying.
-The intermediary will intervene if they feel D is having difficulty understanding something or needs a break.
+If a defendant gives evidence, intermediaries are also used to make

 The intermediary does not discuss the evidence with the defendant or give evidence for the defendant.